enstso/rabbit-mqTest/readme.md

-Here's an enhanced explanation for the **Topic** branch README, providing more context and clarity on how the **Topic Exchange** works within RabbitMQ:

----

 # rabbitmq-explore - Topic Branch

 This project is designed to explore RabbitMQ, specifically focusing on the use of the **Topic Exchange** pattern.
 It demonstrates how to implement a producer and consumer that interact using RabbitMQ's topic exchange to send and receive messages based on routing key patterns.